xinzhouhe/eecs489-a4-spec/README.md

 After completing this programming assignment, students should be able to:

-* Describe how routers work
+* Describe how routers work.
-* Explain how layer 2 and 3 protocols such as ARP and ICMP work
+* Explain how layer 2 and 3 protocols such as ARP and ICMP work.

 <a name="getting-started"></a>
 ## Getting Set Up

 ### Prerequisites
-For this assignment, you can write all of your code locally (although we will still be using a remote machine to run Mininet and forward the traffic to your local computer.)
+For this assignment, you can write all of your code locally (although we will still be using a remote machine to run Mininet and forward the traffic to your local computer). **This is the preferred option.**

 You can also choose to develop on the provided AWS image.

+#### AWS Setup (For Everyone)
+You will find an AMI named TODO with AMI ID  TODO in your AWS account associated with this class, accessed through AWS Learner Lab.
+Please create a new EC2 instance using this AMI, similar to what you did in Projects 1 and 2.

+Your instance type does not have to be particularly beefy; a `t2.medium` works perfectly fine, and even smaller will probably work as well.

+Once you have this EC2 instance set up, please clone this repository within the machine.

-#### Local Setup Only
+#### Local Setup (If Developing Locally)

 If you're developing on the provided AWS image, you can skip to "Setting Up the Starter Code".